45Drives/ceph/src/tools/FKHencrypt/README.md

 Clone "fkhpacific" git repository, install and deploy Ceph cluster.
 The "put-enc" keyword stores file encrypted in the cluster.

-Example: the following command stores the "file.txt" encrypted into testpool through object1
+Example: the following command stores the "file.txt" encrypted into the "testpool" pool through "object1"

 rados put-enc object1 file.txt -p testpool